RN, MPH, CHES

 If you are wondering how I came about creating Cooking Lessons for Dad, it was from a combination of my interests, skills and life circumstances.
 My dad really inspired this course when he asked me to teach him to cook after my mom had a stroke.
 She was the cook in our house and he never learned (with the exception of his expert grilling skills!).

 When I was visiting my parents soon after my mom’s stroke I noticed that my dad was eating a lot of fast food and processed foods.
 I asked him about this and he said he didn’t really know what else to eat.
 From my healthcare experience I knew that this negative change in his eating habits could lead him down the path of poor health if it continued.
 I asked him if he wanted me to teach him to cook a few healthy meals while I was there and he said yes.
 After I taught him to cook a few easy recipes he got very excited and said he wanted to continue to learn to cook more.
 He suggested I continue his cooking lessons live by Skype as we live very far apart.
 He felt he needed to visually see step-by-step instructions to help him master the recipes.
 Of course I was happy to continue teaching my dad to cook.
 As I was thinking about how to do this, I imagined that there are probably many others who also have no cooking experience but would like to learn.
-At that point my journey began to create this course and here it is!
-Cooking Lessons for Dad has been created especially for my dad and anyone else who wants to learn to cook.
+At that point my journey began to create Cooking Lessons for Dad!
+Since then I have created more Cooking Lessons for Dad courses.
+All my Cooking Lessons for Dad courses have been created especially for my dad and anyone else like you, who wants to learn to cook.
 I hope you will join us in this cooking adventure!